LostQuasar/KeyboardCardEvent2020/README.md

 # KeyboardCardEvent2020
 How to sumbit your card!

 First you will want to fork this repository.
-Then you will want to create a subfolder in the submission folder of this repository.
+Then you will want to create a subfolder with your username in the submission folder of this repository.

+IE:

+    submissions
+      └───username

 In that folder upload:
 - 1 or more pictures of your completed build